haoliangyu/ngx-leaflet-starter/README.md

 In the starter, a [minimal type declaration file]() is created for the [Leaflet.VectorGrid](https://github.com/Leaflet/Leaflet.VectorGrid).
 This plugin is used to add the global airport sites (from [openflights.org](http://openflights.org/)) as a vector tile layer.

+### GeoJSON file is not found?

+If you build and open the app using [webpack-dev-server](https://github.com/webpack/webpack-dev-server), you will get an `geojson not found` error when toggling the vector tile layer.
+It's because external resources are not copied into the memory by `webpack-dev-server`.
+Open the `public/index.html` instead.

 How to start?
 --------------